flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   bool isPressed = false;
 ```

-Next we load our two sprites:
+Next, we can load our two sprites:

 ```dart
   @override